-The axion coupling to gauge field strengths originates from the KK reduction of the Chern-Simons (CS) term within the action of D-branes.
+Axion couplings to gauge field strengths originates from the KK reduction of the Chern-Simons (CS) term in the D-brane action.
 Considering the axion fields $c^a$ and $c_\alpha$, the effective Lagrangian is given by \cite{Cicoli:2012sz}

 where $\Phi$ represents the axio-dilaton, $\mathcal{A}_i$ are the $\rm U(1)$ gauge bosons, $r^{ia}$ and $q_{i\alpha}$ are the couplings of the two-forms.
 Notice that the orientifold-odd fields $c^a$ have decay constants that are equal to or larger than the string scale, rendering them negligible.
 Therefore, we focus on the case where $h_-^{1,1}=0$.